Kismuz/btgym/README.md

 - User defines backtrading engine parameters by composing Backtrader.Cerebro() subclass, data feed as subclass of Backtrader.datafeeds() and passes it as arguments when making BTgym environment.
 See backtrader docs for details.
-- Envoronment starts separate server process responsible for rendering gym environment queries like env.reset() and env.step() by repeatedly sampling episodes form given data and running Cerebro enginge on it.
-See OpenAI Gym for details.
+- Environment starts separate server process responsible for rendering gym environment queries like env.reset() and env.step() by repeatedly sampling episodes form given data and running backtasting Cerebro enginge on it.
+See OpenAI Gym for definitions.

 See notebooks in examples directory.